MuhammadKhoshnaw/BasicMVIApp/README.md

 ) : StandardStateListItem
 ```

-## Mappers
+### UI DTO Mappers

 The UI mappers are mapping our entity objects to the UID TO objects. for example,
-the [MovieMappers](viewModel/src/main/java/com/khoshnaw/viewmodel/mapper/MovieMappers.kt) is mapping our movie class to
+the [MovieMappers](viewModel/src/main/java/com/khoshnaw/viewmodel/mapper/MovieMappers.kt) is mapping our `movie` class to the `MovieUIDTO` notice that
-the [MovieUIDTO](viewModel/src/main/java/com/khoshnaw/viewmodel/dto/MovieUIDTO.kt) notice that we are setting the base URL for poster path and we also
-change not average to string so it can be used easier by our UI.
+we are setting the base URL for poster path and we also change average to string so it can be used easier by our UI.

 ```
-fun Movie.toDTO() = MovieUIDTO(
+internal fun Movie.toUIDTO() = MovieUIDTO(
     id = id,
     posterPath = BuildConfig.TMDB_API_BASE_IMG_URL + posterPath,
     title = title,
     voteAverage = voteAverage.toString(),
 )

-fun List<Movie>.toDTO() = map { it.toDTO() }
+internal fun List<Movie>.toUIDTO() = map { it.toUIDTO() }
 ```

-## MovieViewModel
+### MovieViewModel

-Check out [MoviesIntent](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesIntent.kt) as you can see we have two intents RefreshMovies which
+Check out [MoviesIntent](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesIntent.kt) as you can see we have two intents `RefreshMovies`
-asks the view model to refresh the movie list and OnMovieClicked which will be used to inform the view model that a movie has been clicked
+which asks the view model to refresh the movie list and `OnMovieClicked` which will be used to inform the view model that a movie has been clicked

 ```
 sealed class MoviesIntent : MVIIntent {

     object RefreshMovies : MoviesIntent()

+    class OnMovieClicked(
+        val position: Int,
+        val id: String,
-    class OnMovieClicked(val movie: Movie) : MoviesIntent()
+    ) : MoviesIntent()

 }
 ```

-For the [MoviesState](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesState.kt) we have a movie list state which has a list of movies to
+For the [MoviesState](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesState.kt) we have a `MovieList` state which has a list
-show and a boolean that indicates whether the loading is showing or not.
+of `MovieUIDTO` to show and a boolean that indicates whether the loading is showing or not.

 ```
 sealed class MoviesState(
-    open val movies: List<Movie> = listOf(),
+    open val movies: List<MovieUIDTO> = listOf(),
 ) : MVIState {

     class MovieList(
-        override val movies: List<Movie>,
+        override val movies: List<MovieUIDTO>,
         val isLoading: Boolean = false
     ) : MoviesState(movies)

 }
 ```

-The [MoviesViewModel](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesViewModel.kt) has an init block that call the init() method in the
+The [MoviesViewModel](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesViewModel.kt) then `handleIntent(intent: MoviesIntent)` method
-super class which is injecting MovieViewModel as an output port to the controller. then handleIntent(intent: MoviesIntent) method handling movie state
-using the movie controller. observeMovies(flow: Flow<List>) method is overriding from LoadMovieListOutputPort interface which is giving a flow so the
+handling movie state using the movie movieInputPort. `observeMovies(flow: Flow<List>)` method is overriding from LoadMovieListOutputPort interface
-view model can observe changes in the local movie list. and the showLoading(loading: Boolean) inform view model to show the loading or not.
+which is giving a flow so the view model can observe changes in the local movie list. and the `showLoading(loading: Boolean)` inform view model to
+show the loading or not.

 ```
 @HiltViewModel
 class MoviesViewModel @Inject constructor(
-    private val movieController: MovieController
-) : StandardViewModel<MoviesState, MoviesIntent>(),
+    private val movieInputPort: LoadMovieListInputPort ) : StandardViewModel<MoviesState, MoviesIntent>(),
     LoadMovieListOutputPort {

-    init {
-        init()
-    }

     override suspend fun handleIntent(intent: MoviesIntent) = when (intent) {
-        MoviesIntent.RefreshMovies -> movieController.loadMoviesList()
+        is MoviesIntent.RefreshMovies -> handleRefreshMovies()
-        is MoviesIntent.OnMovieClicked -> movieController.showMovie(intent.movie)
+        is MoviesIntent.OnMovieClicked -> handleMovieClicked(intent)
     }

+    private suspend fun handleRefreshMovies() {
+        movieInputPort.startUpdatingMovieList()
+    }

+    private fun handleMovieClicked(intent: MoviesIntent.OnMovieClicked) {
+        state.value?.movies?.getOrNull(intent.position)?.takeIf { it.id == intent.id }?.let {
+            println("showing movie : $it")
+        }
+    }

-    override suspend fun observeMovies(flow: Flow<List<Movie>>) {
+    override suspend fun startObserveMovies(flow: Flow<List<Movie>>) {
         flow.collectResult {
-            updateState(MoviesState.MovieList(it))
+            updateState(MoviesState.MovieList(it.toUIDTO()))
         }
     }